 - Recycle: Patagonia accepts all its products back for recycling.
 Either mail them to Patagonia or drop them off at a retail store.

 - Reuse: Used fitness clothes make excellent old rags for cleaning.
 Cut them up and store them in a bag under the kitchen sink.

 - Donate: Send gently used sports gear such as balls, baseball bats, and bikes to Sports Gift, and it'll get it to impoverished children in over 50 countries.
 Or donate your fitness equipment to Fitness 4 Charity, and it'll make sure it goes to someone in need.

 - Recycle and reuse: If you have bulky equipment such as an old treadmill, check to see if your community has a recycling center that will be able to find use for the parts.

-- Donate: If you have a special place in your heart for four-legged friends, bring your used mat to the local Humane Society where the organization will use it to line crates for the animals.
+- Donate: If you have a special place in your heart for four-legged friends, bring your used mat to the local Humane Society, where the organization will use it to line crates for the animals.
 The Bolder Mat Company also accepts old mats for its renew and recycle program, and it donates them to needy schools or community organizations.
 And through the JadeYoga 3R program, you can mail your worn-out mat to one of these yoga studios, and it'll pass it on to programs and people in need.

 - Reuse: Wash your old mat thoroughly, and place it under your treadmill to protect the floor from scratches, or fold it up and use it as a kneeling pad when gardening.
-Old mats can also be cut up and used under the litter box to prevent tracking kitty litter all over your house, on car seats under wet and muddy dogs, cut into circles and used to open jars, or you can place a piece in your trunk to keep bags of groceries from sliding around.
+Old mats can also be cut up and used under the litter box to prevent tracking kitty litter all over your house, on car seats under wet and muddy dogs, cut into circles and used to open jars, or in your trunk to keep bags of groceries from sliding around.

-Source: Flickr User Tomi Tapio
+Source: Flickr user Tomi Tapio